 Calcium carbonate is added to water, with the resulting slurry sprayed into a flue gas scrubber.
 The process is found to be more efficient if a calcium hydroxide/water slurry is used instead, removing over 95% of SOx.

-In a typical system, the gas to be cleaned enters the bottom of cylinder-like tower and flows upward through a shower of lime slurry.
-The sulfur dioxide is then absorbed into the spray and precipitates as wet calcium sulphate.
+In a typical system, the gas to be cleaned enters the bottom of a cylinder-like tower and flows upward through a shower of lime slurry.
+The sulfur dioxide is then absorbed into the spray and precipitates as wet calcium sulfate.

 By re-circulating the slurry and injecting oxygen, hydrated calcium sulfate (gypsum) is formed, which can be sold as a by-product.